taylorivanoff/opengl-fps-demo-v1/README.md

-# V1 FPS Demo OpenGL 3D Java LWJGL
+# OpenGL First Person Shooter Demo v1

 ## Overview
 This project is a 3D graphics application built using Java and the Lightweight Java Game Library (LWJGL).
-It incorporates AI-driven mechanics and physics simulation using jBullet.

 ## Features
 - **OpenGL Rendering**: Real-time 3D rendering with modern OpenGL.